Serbia, order of White Eagle, Order of Milosh the Great, Order of Takovo, Order of St Sava, Order of Karageorge, Order of Natalie, Serbian medals.

 $55.00

 1912 Cross of Mercy (also know as the Charity Cross).
 Issued mainly to Red Cross personnel for aid to wounded and sick during The Balkan War.
 Military and civilians were also eligible for the award.
 Bronze gilt, enamels intact.
 Some wear marks on reverse.
 40mm wide.
 Proper replacement ribbon.
-Item # Ser.19 (78)
+Item # Ser.19 *SOLD*

 Order of Saint Sava, Knight (V Class), 2nd type 1904-1921